 Re-read the whole paper after you’ve finished proofreading.
 What if you changed the flow of the paper with your needed changes?
 If it’s a graduate work, don’t be lazy with the final touches.
 And don’t forget to check your paper for plagiarism!

 You’ve read the guidelines, but they still don’t help?
 Our highly qualified academic writers can help you out.
-Order a custom proofreading and writing service at a reasonable cost.
+Order a custom written paper on any topic or request professional proofreading writing service at our website.